-Our aim at Kingdoms in the Wild is to bring forth honest and visceral work from writers across all spectra.
-We want work that reflect the worlds diverse cultures, histories, religions and traditions.
-Work that dares to look beyond 'issue' topics to the heart-matter that connects us all.
+Our aim at Kingdoms in the Wild is to bring forth honest and visceral work from writers across all spectrums.
+We want work that reflect the world’s diverse cultures, histories, religions and traditions; work that dares to look beyond 'issue' topics to the heart-matter that connects us all.

 N.L.
 Shompole was born in Kenya.
 She is a multi-platform artist whose written and photographic works have been featured in various print and online publications including Rust + Moth, Words Dance Publication, The Rising Phoenix Review, Maps for Teeth, Invitation Annual and Kinfolks Quarterly.
 In 2014 she was the recipient of a creative grant from Yerba Buena Center for the Arts, and the resulting works were shown in various galleries and festivals across the San Francisco Bay Area including the Home Away from Home Festival and the Joyce Gordon Gallery.
 She is also the author of a several poetry collections including the bestselling collection Lace Bone Beast: Poems & Other Fairytales for Wicked Girls.
 The collection uses the fairytale to explore femininity and the roles women occupy both in the past, and present.
 Find out more about N.L.
 Shompole and her work at nlshompole.com